Tantre Farm CSA Newsletter

 -How to store: Some varieties can keep for several months at 45-60 degrees with 60-75% humidity; will also store at room temperature.

--How to freeze: If you notice a squash is getting soft or a spot starts to show rot, cut off the bad spot, and bake it, and freeze it in freezer bags for future use.
+-How to freeze: If you notice a squash is getting soft or a spot starts to show rot, cut off the bad spot, and bake it, puree it, and freeze it in freezer bags for future use.

 **Keep in mind a very easy way to find recipe ideas for almost any combination of share box ingredients is to type the items into your preferred “search bar” with the word “recipes” at the end, and many recipe ideas will pop up.
 Have fun searching!
 Lots and lots of ideas!